Time Gal: Reception

 Critics praised Time Gal's visuals.
-GameFan magazine, in praising Wolfteam's port of the game, complimented the Sega CD version's graphics and short load times.
+GameFan magazine, in praising Wolf Team's port of the game, complimented the Sega CD version's graphics and short load times.
 GamePro said the animation is "great, with bright, vivid colors, and fast-paced, exciting movement" and praised the "funny gameplay" and "nonstop action".
 Chris Bieniek of VideoGames & Computer Entertainment criticized the story as "nonsensical" and said that while the unlockable video gallery is a nice feature, it effectively eliminates any replay value, which compounds the easiness of the game to give it very low longevity.
 He nonetheless recommended Time Gal, based chiefly on the gameplay: "Though you never really feel like you're in control of Time Gal's movements, the zany action has an undeniable appeal that takes up a lot of the slack."
 Shawn Sackenheim of AllGame complimented the animation, calling it "high quality", but criticized the Sega CD graphics, calling them "downgraded".
 He commented that, though Time Gal offered a good thrill, it lacked replay value.
 Ciolek echoed similar statements, saying it is more enjoyable to watch than to play.
 He further commented that the game is frustrating and rigid when compared to more contemporary standards.
 Electronic Gaming Monthly's group of reviewers praised the Sega CD version's graphics quality.
 Three of the four reviewers lauded the gameplay, specifically the challenge and format.
 The other reviewer stated he didn't care for this type of game, referring to the gameplay as "nothing more than memorizing".